AndersSchmidtHansen/Sidequest/readme.md

 **Remember:** Don't run `gulp watch` through a `homestead ssh` connection.
 That won't work.
 Just go to your local folder and run the command from there.

+### Jeffrey Way's Laravel 5 Generators

+I'm a huge fan of Way's generators for Laravel 5 and Sidequest would be lacking something if these were not also included right from the get-go.
+Read more about the "[Laravel 5 Generators - Extended here]"(https://github.com/laracasts/Laravel-5-Generators-Extended).

 ### [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar)

 Sidequest includes [Barry vd.
 Heuvel's](https://github.com/barryvdh) "Laravel Debugbar" to make debugging Laravel a bit easier.
 You can read more about it at the project's own page.